SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 <td>When we use the <b><code>break</code></b> operator in a <b>nested loop</b>, it interrupts the execution of the inner loop <b>only</b>.</td>
 </tr></table>

 What is **the correct solution**?
-One way of solving this task is by declaring a **`bool` variable**, which keeps track of whether the loop should continue.
+One way of solving this problem is by declaring a **`bool` variable**, which keeps track of whether the loop should continue.
 In case of need to exit (from all nested loops), the variable is set to **'true'** and exits the internal cycle with a **'break'**, and at the next check, will exit from the outer loop.
 Here is a sample implementation of this idea:

 ![](assets/chapter-7-1-images/00.Nested-and-break-undesired-result-02.png)